 Buyer agency agreements are, for the most part, enforceable contracts.
 If this makes you uneasy, you always have the option of consulting with the attorney in your area to discuss the implications of signing a buyer broker agreement.

-Generally speaking, you are not required to sign a buyer agency agreement.
+No, it is not legally required to sign a buyer agency agreement to work with an agent, but many agents prefer or require it to formalize the relationship and ensure mutual commitment.
 As such, if your buyer’s agent wants you to sign an exclusive agreement with them, you can explain that you do not want to enter into one.
 However, be prepared for the agent to stop working with you, as they may view you as a waste of time.
 Don’t be offended, as they are only doing this for their protection.
 Specifically, the buyer agency agreement ensures that your agent gets paid if they procure you a property.

 As a buyer, you benefit from a buyer agency agreement also.
 Specifically, it ensures that you are a top priority to your agent.
 Think of it this way, a buyer agency agreement is a motivation for your agent to find your property so that they can receive their commission.
 Another reason that a buyer agency agreement is important is that it ensures that your agent is not representing the seller in the transaction.
 Therefore, you do not have to worry about any conflicts of interest.